March 24, 2025

 Selling Online Accounts

 Selling compromised accounts is also a lucrative business.
-According to TrendMicro, certain accounts can be sold online, including:
+According to the Privacy Affairs Dark Web Price Index, certain accounts can be sold online, including:

-• Credit card accounts for around $2.22 per account.
+• Credit card details with a balance of up to $5,000 for around $110 per account.

-While these individual prices seem low, it’s important to remember that data breaches usually compromise millions of accounts at a time which are then sold in bulk.
+While these individual prices may seem relatively low, it’s important to remember that data breaches usually compromise millions of accounts at a time which are then sold in bulk.

 Selling Stolen Data

-Given that 52% of people use the same password for multiple accounts, compromising one account can give a criminal access to a vast range of personal data.
+Given that 78% of people use the same password for multiple accounts, compromising one account can give a criminal access to a vast range of personal data.
 Stolen data can then be bought and sold on the dark web.
-Tax documents such as W-2s and 1040s can be purchased for around $1.04, while Social Security numbers range from $0.19 to $62 for bundles of personal details.

 How Account Takeover Affects Organizations